Gcwalisa food hub

 Approach

 In Alexandra, Johannesburg, Gcwalisa food dispensaries tackle the dual challenges of food access and packaging waste in informal areas by selling essential household food items via conveniently located upcycled shipping containers.
-A "weight and pay" model allows low-income communities to align purchases with budgets and reduce single-use packaging by bringing their own refillable containers.
+A weigh-and-pay model allows low-income communities to align purchases with budgets and reduce single-use packaging by bringing their own refillable containers.
 Additionally, the dispensaries provide affordable backup electricity during power outages at R5 per hour for lights and R10 per hour for plug points, reducing disruptions to essential activities.

 Social Impact